 Viale Vittorio Veneto, 30

-With five pizzerias in Milan, including Pizza AM, this pizza leader reigns supreme in Milanese soil, taking home one victory after another and opening one place after another.
-Nàpiz is exactly what you would expect; warm place where you can feel at home and enjoy a good pizza, just like in Naples.
-A tasty marinara, a beautiful margherita, a provola and pepper, a caprese… No matter which one you choose, you can’t go wrong.
+Nàpiz, reminiscent of Naples of course, but also ” ‘Na pizz” as they would say in dialect.
+Nothing is left to chance here either.
+With several pizzerias in Milan, including the one previously mentioned (Pizza AM), this pizza leader reigns supreme on Milanese soil, bringing home one victory after another, opening one restaurant after another.
+Nàpiz is exactly what you would expect: a warm place where you can feel at home and enjoy a good pizza like in Naples.
+A tasty marinara, a nice margherita, a provolone and pepper, a caprese, it doesn’t matter which one you choose.

 Via Felice Bellotti, 13

 Although recently opened, the fledgling business certainly cannot go unnoticed.
 It is the first and only bakery-pizzeria in Italy to achieve excellency in both areas.
 Crosta is what we could call a prodigy: inside you can eat pizza, buy bread, drink coffee, and enjoy many delicious dishes offered by an incredible kitchen.
 Remarkable for a newbie.
 Especially considering that their ace in the hole is Ventricina, a pizza with cilantro, spring onion and pineapple.